ankit-kumarz/AI-Based-Traffic-Management/README.md

 For any questions or feedback, feel free to contact:

-Author - Ankit kumar
+Author: Ankit kumar

-Email: your-ankitrajj1068@gmail.com
+Email: ankitrajj1068@gmail.com

 GitHub: [ankit-kumarz]